delbaoliveira/delbaoliveira/README.md

 ### Hello, I'm Delba!
 I'm a Web Developer living in England.

 **2021 Goals**
 - 👩🏻‍💻  Get a job as a developer.
-(Update: Working on my portfolio, making those squares green & refreshing my knowledge)
+(Update: Working on my portfolio projects, making those squares green & refreshing my knowledge)
 - 🔭  Join the #LearninPublic movement.
-(Update: Found a blogging buddy - currently on pause)
+(Update: Currently experimenting with Notion's API and MDX as blogging tools)
 - 📦  Complete a Product Management course (Update: Joined Reforge - currently on pause)
 - ⚙️   Get certified as ScrumMaster (Update: Attending a Scrum Alliance course in May 2021)